cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 .. class:: DurationCommon

-    A base class for all Duration objects.
-Used by both Duration and DurationUnit objects.
+    A base class for both Duration and DurationUnit objects.

     x.__init__(...) initializes x; see x.__class__.__doc__ for signature